olivergillcom/olivergillblog.github.io/_pages/technology-home.md

 When one of my computer science lecturers began to teach us the basics of abstraction, through functional mathematics, half of the students mentally switched off.

 ##### Open Source Software
 Not always a silver bullet, open source is only "good" if it is actively maintained

+##### Agile Design & "Fail" Fast
+Often used by corporates as a legal get-out-of-jail-free card

+##### User Centricity
+A user doesn't have to be human, if you aren't designing things with interactions in mind you're setting yourself up for infinite headaches later

 ##### Self-host vs Cloud